-Education, Health, and Care Plan
+Education, Health and Care Plan

-Pupils who need more specialist provision and whose needs cannot be wholly met at SEND Support level will be the subject of Statutory Assessment.
+Pupils who need more specialist provision and whose needs cannot be wholly met at SEND

+Support level will be the subject of a request for a Statutory Assessment of Needs.
 This is completed by the SENDCO, who obtains the views and information about the child from all other professionals involved in their education, health and/or care.
-Parents/Carers views and those of the child are obtained and will be considered in order for a recommendation for an EHCP to be made to the Local Authority.
+Parents/Carers views and those of the child are obtained and will be considered in order for a recommendation for an EHCP to be made to the Local Authority (LA).
 The LA then consider the application and issue an EHCP as appropriate.

 There is a statutory requirement to review an EHCP annually.
 This review meeting is held at the school with parent, child and all professionals involved invited to attend.
 In addition, pupils with an EHCP are subject to the Assess-Plan-Do-Review Cycle.